HuanLab/ML4MassSpec/README.md

 Make sure you have installed Anaconda as described in the section above.
 Successful installation can be verified by running the **Anaconda Navigator** software.

-If already installed, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:
+Anaconda comes with Python pre-installed, so you do **not** need to install Python separately.
+After Anaconda installation, you can check your Python version by opening Anaconda Prompt (Windows) or Terminal (Mac/Linux) and running:

 ```bash
 python --version